infinite-Joy/datahack2018/README.md

 # datahack2018

+## Transition from Pandas to Spark Dataframe using Scala.
-code and presentation for the datahack presentation
+Code and presentation for the datahack presentation.